henrysky/astroNN/docs/source/neuralnets/losses_metrics.rst

     model = keras_model()
     # remember to import astroNN's loss function first
     model.compile(loss=binary_cross_entropy(from_logits=False), ...)

-.. note:: astroNN's binary_cross_entropy expects values after sigmoid activated by default.
-If you want to use logits, please use from_logits=True

 Categorical Cross-Entropy and Predictive Logits Variance for Bayesian Neural Net
 -----------------------------------------------------------------------------------